vcstools/rosinstall/README.rst

 Install the latest release on Ubuntu using apt-get::

-  $ sudo apt-get install rosinstall
+  $ sudo apt-get install python-rosinstall

 On other Systems, use the pypi package::